-When you become a supporter of my writing at 8limbs.us, you not only help make my 3 blog articles a week sustainable, the Roundtable Muay Thai Forum , podcasts, and support my landmark goal to fight 200 times in Thailand, you are subscribing to an effort to document some of the best trainers in Thailand, and will have access to the best of those results as they are published and preserved.
+When you become a supporter of my writing at 8limbsus.com, the Roundtable Muay Thai Forum , podcasts, and support my landmark goal to fight a world record 471 times, you are subscribing to an effort to document some of the best trainers in Thailand, and will have access to the best of those results as they are published and preserved.

 The Muay Thai Library Documentary Project - Preserve the Legacy

 Watch a highlight of some of the incredible masters included in this Library so far.

 By pledging a suggested $5 a month you get immediate access to the 15 most recently published sessions in this Library of training techniques, have access to all the bonus sessions, and will benefit from new long form videos published from Thailand added more than once a month, and will help make sure the documentation continues as I travel across Thailand in search of subjects to film and archive.
 A $10 pledge gives you access to the full archive.

 see testimonials at the bottom of the page

 The 14 Fighters of the Year in the Library: